-Drop off
+Drop off is 7 a.m. - 10 a.m. daily.
 Children who arrive prior to 8:30 a.m. are dropped off in an assigned "early room" for their age group.
-During "early room" time when children from different age groups may be combined, room staffing ratios are always decided based on the youngest child in the room.
+During "early room" time, if children from different age groups are combined, room staffing ratios are always decided based on the youngest child in the room.